How Much is a Taxi in Wellington?

 Other Ways to Get Around

-Wellington has a decent public transportation network well worth checking out if you are wanting to save the cents.
+Wellington has a decent public transportation network, well worth exploring if you want to save a few dollars.

-- Train the Wellington train network services the Johnsonville, Melling, Kapiti, Hutt and Wairarapa areas.
+- The Wellington train network services the Johnsonville, Melling, Kapiti, Hutt and Wairarapa areas.

-- From the airport, there are shuttles taking you to straight to your destination or the cheapest option is the Airport Flyer, a bus service operating like a normal inner-city bus service with set stops along the way.
+- From the airport, there are shuttles that take you straight to your destination.
+Alternatively, the cheapest option is the Airport Flyer, a bus service that operates like a normal inner-city bus service with set stops along the way.

 For more information, see Public Transport in Wellington.